Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 Study 2: Does pea cultivar + seeding rate + PRE herbicides = improved weed competition?

 The study was conducted over three years, from 2017 to 2019, at the Kernen Research Farm.
 Treatments included two highly competitive and two less competitive pea cultivars, three seeding rates and two PRE herbicide regimens using either glyphosate or Fierce® (Table 2).
-To test the effectiveness of the weed management treatments Xceed® canola and tame oats were seeded at each site to mimic in-crop weed pressure.
+To test the effectiveness of the weed management treatments, Xceed® canola and tame oats were seeded at each site to mimic in-crop weed pressure.

 Table 2: Treatments for pea cultivar x seeding rate x PRE herbicide regimen